DangoWeb/.github/profile/README.md

 - **CMS:** Manage your DWS-made website's content from a easy-to-use dashboard - no reloads.
 - **Domains:** Register domain names with us, with automatic connection to web hosting.*

-*Programs running through our various partnerships.
+*Programs running through our various partnerships, some of which may not be active currently.

 ### Languages we use:
 - <a href="#"><img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"/></a>